andersonmalloryk/python-challenge/README.md

 1. For the poll data analysis the python script uses a counter as the basis of the analysis
 1. Use the counter to count votes and store them.
 1. Print the results to the terminal as well as a txt file.

+Limitations
+The PyPoll script depends on you to copy the results from the terminal to report out to the txt file, which is not ideal.